Gregory-Meyer/clanker/README.md

 ### `clanker-prompt`

-`clanker-prompt` optionally takes up to two arguments and outputs the current username, hostname, and compressed directory.
-Compression of the current working directory is as expected - if in the current user's home directory, the prefix is substituted with `~`.
-If in another user's home directory, the prefix is substituted with `~USER`.
-If there is more than one component in the path, all components but the last are trimmed to one or two extended grapheme clusters.
-Components are trimmed to two extended grapheme clusters if 1. they begin with a `.` or 2. they begin with a `~` and also are the first component in the path - in other words, the result of prefix shortening to `~USER/other/path/components`.

-The two optional arguments are the unpriviliged cursor and priviliged cursor, respectively.
-These default to `>` and `#` but you replace them at runtime using these arguments.
+`clanker-prompt` outputs the current username, hostname, and compressed current working directory.
+There are two optional arguments -- the unpriviliged and priviliged line enders.
+These default to `'>'` and `'#'`, respectively, but you may replace them at runtime using these arguments.

 ### `clanker-right-prompt`

-`clanker-right-prompt` optionally takes the status of the last command as an argument.
-If the status was provided and was nonzero, it is printed in red.
-In addition, if the current directory is a git repository according to the behavior when running `git_repository_open_ext` with `REPOSITORY_OPEN_FROM_ENV`, this will indicate either the current branch HEAD points to, the current tag(s) that point to the same commit HEAD does, or the short 7-digit SHA sum of the checked-out commit.
-If more than one tag points to the same commit as HEAD, they will be delimited by a '\' (backslash).
+`clanker-right-prompt` prints the status of the last command in red if it was nonzero and some info the git repository the current folder is in.
+If the current directory is a git repository according to `git_repository_open_ext(..., REPOSITORY_OPEN_FROM_ENV, ...)`, this program will print out some info about
+`HEAD`.
+If `HEAD` points to a branch, the name of that branch will be printed.
+If `HEAD` points to a tagged commit, the name of those tags will be printed.
+If multiple tags point to the same commit as `HEAD`, then the tags are delimited with a backslash (`'\'`).
+Otherwise, the shortened 7-digit SHA sum of the current commit will be output.

 ### `clanker-title`

 `clanker-title` optionally takes the currently running program as an argument and prints it along with the compressed current working directory.

+## Path Compression

+Paths are compressed so that each compressed component is the shortest unique prefix of a filename in that path.
+A component will never be shortened to `"."` or `".."`.
+The last component in a path is never shortened.
+Components that do not represent a unique prefix at all are not compressed.
+Home directories of another user, like `~gregjm` or `~root`, are not compressed.